-- Protection from harsh environments such as chemicals and moisture - · Color coding and cosmetic appearance - · Security in the form of protecting electronics from being reverse-engineered - · Increasing the dielectric performance of the circuit - · Thermal management and general heat dissipation
+- Protection from harsh environments such as chemicals and moisture - Color coding and cosmetic appearance - Security in the form of protecting electronics from being reverse-engineered - Increasing the dielectric performance of the circuit - Thermal management and general heat dissipation

 Casting usually refers to epoxy potted electronics that are removed or recovered from a mold.
-They can also be described as "casted electronics" or "casted electronics" or "casted electronics" or "casted electronic components".
+They can also be described as "casted electronics" or "casted electronics".